Dosclic98/EELang/README.md

 foreseeti offers a free version of the securiCAD Professional tool for MAL developers.
 Sign up [here](https://foreseeti.com/foreseeti-getting-started/) to get access to the securiCAD Professional tool as well as instruction on how to access the foreseeti Maven repository.

-To compile exampleLang with the securiCAD backend of the MAL compiler, execute the following command:
+To compile EELang with the securiCAD backend of the MAL compiler, execute the following command:

 ```